openstack/security-doc/security-guide/source/compliance/overview.rst

 Identify where risks exist in a cloud architecture and apply controls to mitigate the risks.
-In areas of significant concern, layered defences provide multiple complementary controls to manage risk down to an acceptable level.
+In areas of significant concern, layered defenses provide multiple complementary controls to manage risk down to an acceptable level.
 For example, to ensure adequate isolation between cloud tenants, we recommend hardening QEMU, using a hypervisor with SELinux support, enforcing mandatory access control policies, and